Zalak-P/Practice_Questions/DSA_Practice_Questions/6_Binary_Search/Binary_Search_Problems.md

 ## 8. Find Minimum in a Rotated Sorted Array

-This version also handles duplicate values.
+Style B: This version also handles duplicate values.
 With distinct values, the time complexity is `O(log n)`.
 With many duplicates, the worst case can become `O(n)`.
 Pointer-Convergence Style:

 ```python
 class Solution: